cmspeed/OT_3DEP_Workflows/README.md

 pip install --user ipykernel
 ```

-Next, add the virtual environment you just created to Jupyter (assuming that the conda environment is called '3dep'.
-If not replace '3dep' with the name of your newly created environment in the command below:
+Next, add the virtual environment you just created to Jupyter.
+If different, replace '3dep' with the name of your newly created environment in the command below:

 ```bash
 python -m ipykernel install --user --name=3dep